Investigations of strong cosmic censorship in 3-dimensional black strings: Three Dimensional Black Strings

 where indices $a$ and $b$ denote $\hat{t}$ and $\hat{r}$.
 In \cite{horowitz1993string}, it has been shown that applying the transformation of (\ref{eq:dualtransf}) to the BTZ black hole (\ref{eq:BTZ}) and diagonalizing the metric with new coordinates $t,\:x,\:r$ given by

 one obtains the 3-dimensional black string solution

 where $M$ and $Q$ are the mass and the axion charge per unit length of the black string, respectively.

 While the BTZ black hole is asymptotically AdS, the metric of the black string (\ref{eq:3dblackstring}) is asymptotically flat.
 Such geometric difference is originated from the dual transformation $\hat{r}^{2}\rightarrow1/\hat{r}^{2}$ in (\ref{eq:dualtransf}) and the AdS property has been transferred to the dilaton field $e^{-2\phi}=rl$, which linearly increases with $r$.
-Unlike differences in asymptotic geometry, the global causal structure of the 3dBS in the non-extremal case of $0<\left|Q\right|<M$ is similar with that of the BTZ black hole.
+Unlike differences in asymptotic geometry, the global causal structure of the 3dBS in the non-extremal case of $0<\left|Q\right|<M$ is similar to that of the BTZ black hole.
 Not only the fact that there are two horizons, but their positions are the same as for the BTZ black hole, $r=r_{+}=M=\hat{r}_{+}^{2}/l$ and $r=r_{-}=Q^{2}/M=\hat{r}_{-}^{2}/l$.
-The Penrose diagram of the 3dBS is given in Fig.~\ref{fig:PenD3dbs-1}.